Matleo/MLPython2Java/MaschineLearning4J/src/main/java/RandomForest/README.md

 ```

 #### Comparing Java and Python predictions
-In order to know if the entire export and import of the Python model was succesfull, I am comparing the predictions for the saved pictures in the [Data/Own_dat](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/Data/Own_dat) folder.
+In order to know if the entire export and import of the Python model was succesful, I am comparing the predictions for the saved pictures in the [Data/Own_dat](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/Data/Own_dat) folder.

 One problem I ran into was that reading the grayscale pixel values of a png file in Python and Java will give you different results, which makes it impossible to correctly compare the Java and Python models.
 Therefore, I used this Python [script](https://github.com/Matleo/MLPython2Java/blob/develop/Maschine%20Learning/Data/Own_dat/saveJsons.py), to read the png files into JSON arrays, so that I could later use these JSON arrays as input for the Python and Java model for comparison.